BLS Social Sciences Concentration

 - Communicate clearly and effectively in an appropriate professional style.

-BLS Social Sciences Concentration: 30 Semester Hours (see bulletin)
+BLS Social Sciences Concentration: 30 Semester Hours (see catalog)

 - BLS Social Sciences Foundation Courses

 These courses should be taken in the first semester(s) of the program.